ncor/atomic-di/README.md

 ### Resolving with a scope

-To get a scoped resolver resolution within a scope, the scoped resolver, or a resolver that has a scoped resolver in its direct or transitive dependencies, must be called with the scope passed to the resolution context.
+To get a scoped resolver resolution within a scope, a scoped resolver, or a resolver that has a scoped resolver in its direct or transitive dependencies, must be called with a scope passed to a resolution context.

 #### Direct resolution
 ```ts